 - 1 teaspoon coarse sea salt or kosher salt

-- Vegetable or canola oil for frying
+- avocado oil for frying.
+Vegetable or canola oil also work well.

 Instructions